Role of Military Vehicle Simulators for training Indian Armed Forces

 Military training must continuously evolve and keep up with the latest developments.
 Training programs should be forward-thinking and innovative.
 Modern military equipment systems require persistent training with sophisticated technologies to achieve efficiency in operation.
 Simulators have emerged as a popular training tool to train defense personnel.
 Simulators create realistic virtual environments with the aid of Augmented Reality (AR) and Virtual Reality (VR) technologies to offer an immersive experience.
 Let’s explore the types of simulators, their advantages, and how they play an important role in achieving cost-effectiveness.

-Types of simulators
+Types of Military Vehicle simulators for training:

 Simulator-based training for the military can be classified into three types – Live training, virtual training, and constructive training.